NorSC/supervisor-search/_supervisors/tom-prickett.md

   - Use Case
   - UML
 additional_details: >-
   My research interests are mostly around computing education.
-Feel free to send me an an email with some idea of when you are free and very happy to arrange a time for a conversation.
-In terms of projects very happy to supervise:
+In terms of projects I am happy to supervise:

-  1. Client based projects - if you have a client you want to build something for, for example whoever you completed your placement for, or a local club or society or something you want to prototype as you are considering setting up your own business next year.
-Typically these are software engineering / development projects.
+  1. Client based projects - if you have a client you want to build something for, for example whoever you completed your placement for, or a local club or society.
+For Masters projects an element of novelty / challenge is expected i.e. its not just about building something, it is building something that you have to complete some background research upon in order to build it.

   2. Projects with an educational dimension.
 Please remember all our projects have to include the use of the practical skills you have learned on your Programme of study.
 ---